Blender-producing mechanisms and a dichotomy for local dynamics for heterodimensional cycles: Introduction

 \subsection{Robust heterodimensional dynamics arisen from perturbations}

-A direct consequence of the existence of blenders near a heterodimensional cycle is the emergence of robust heterodimensional dynamics, defined as \begin{defi}[Robust heterodimensional dynamics] We say that a diffeomorphism $f$ exhibits $C^1$-robust heterodimensional dynamics if it has heterodimensional dynamics involving two hyperbolic basic sets $\Lambda_1$ and $\Lambda_2$, where at least one of them is non-trivial, and there exists a $C^1$-neighborhood $\mathcal{U}$ of $f$ such that every $g\in \mathcal{U}$ has heterodimensional dynamics involving the continuations of $\Lambda_1$ and $\Lambda_2$. \end{defi} It is proven that robust heterodimensional dynamics can always be obtained by an arbitrarily small perturbation of a heterodimensional cycle, see \citep{BD08,BDK12} for the $C^1$ topology and \citep{LT21} for the $C^r$ topology.
-In this paper we obtained a parametric version of such result, which improves \citep[Theorem B]{LT21} in terms of the class of families allowed.
+A direct consequence of the existence of blenders near a heterodimensional cycle is the emergence of robust heterodimensional dynamics, defined as \begin{defi}[Robust heterodimensional dynamics] We say that a diffeomorphism $f$ exhibits {\em $C^1$-robust heterodimensional dynamics} if it has heterodimensional dynamics involving two hyperbolic basic sets $\Lambda_1$ and $\Lambda_2$, where at least one of them is non-trivial, and there exists a $C^1$-neighborhood $\mathcal{U}$ of $f$ such that every $g\in \mathcal{U}$ has heterodimensional dynamics involving the continuations of $\Lambda_1$ and $\Lambda_2$. \end{defi} It is proven that robust heterodimensional dynamics can always be obtained by an arbitrarily small perturbation of a heterodimensional cycle, see \citep{BD08,BDK12} for the $C^1$ topology and \citep{LT21} for the $C^r$ topology.
+Below we present a strengthened version of the latter result, in terms of the class of families allowed.
 Specifically, we consider the case where at least one of $\lambda$ and $\gamma$ is nonreal.